-Comerford and first-time lawmaker Lindsay Sabadosa of Northampton are actually on the freshly-minted Medicare for All Legislative Caucus.
+Comerford and first-time lawmaker Lindsay Sabadosa of Northampton (who is the lead sponsor for Medicare for All in the House) are actually two of the founders of the freshly-minted Medicare for All Legislative Caucus.
 It’s a group that has never existed before.

 Unfortunately, movement on this issue is not going to come from Democratic leadership in the Legislature.
 But what we are seeing is a bottom-up demand for change.

 It makes sense.
 Even more than taxes, health care is a pocketbook issue for people.
 While taxation largely follows income — so the less you make, the less you pay — health insurance offered through employers costs the same regardless of how much you make in your company.

 Last year, I looked at what I pay for health insurance vs. what I pay in state taxes — about $4,700 for health insurance compared with $1,100 in state taxes.
 Even multiplying state taxes by a factor of five, a ludicrously high tax increase, I’d still come out ahead if I didn’t have to pay for health insurance.
 The numbers this year aren’t very different.
 Most working people would benefit immensely from such a single-payer system.